SallyZ12/SallyZ12.github.io/_posts/2017-09-21-collaboration_-_in_code_and_in_life.markdown

 end
 ```

-The CSVImported Class collaborates with the Customer Class by using the #import method-- as you can see the code uses files.each {|file_name|Customer.new_by_filename(file_name)} where "Customer" is the Class name.
-Remember, we are in the CSVImporter Class using the class name Customer.

-So at the end of the day, (1) the Utility Class uses:   :customer (setter/getter method) to reach out to the customer Class, (2) the Customer Class uses:  the utility_name= method to bridge the customer/utlity relationship, and (3) the CSVImporter Class uses:  the #import method to get the customer name to the Customer Class.
+So at the end of the day, (1) the Utility Class uses:   :customer (setter/getter method) to reach out to the customer Class, (2) the Customer Class uses:  the #utility_name= method to bridge the customer/utlity relationship, and (3) the CSVImporter Class uses:  the #import method to get the customer name to the Customer Class.

 All of these Classes collaborate together, now it's time for the politicians of the world to do the same.